seph702/LevelViewer64/README.md

 - The red deathpit sand in Shifting Sand Land looks wrong?

+### Known Nonissues

+- Some objects are in strange places.
+There are signs and Bob-ombs floating in the air and Goombas and 1-up mushrooms partially in the ground.
+Level Viewer 64 accurately displays how objects are placed in the Mario 64 source code.
+For all of these objects, their behavior functions in the original source code check collision and make the object fall to the ground.
+So when a level is loaded, a sign might be floating in the air, but a frame later, it is in its normal spot on the ground.

 ### Future Work?

 While I'm burned out on this project right now, here's a wishlist of things I didn't get to implement that could possibly arrive at some point in the future: